ZorderZombie/medical_intake_agent/README.md

 $env:OPENMIC_API_KEY="sk_test_or_live_key_here"

 Or use .env:
 OPENMIC_API_KEY=sk_test_or_live_key_here

 In main.py:
 from dotenv import load_dotenv load_dotenv()

-Note: In the JSON-backed version of routers/bots.py provided here, the API key is not required.
-You only need it if you later switch bots.py to call OpenMic’s REST API.
+Note: In the JSON-backed version of routers/bots.py, the API key is not required.

 Paths to JSON files

 Each service uses a path like:
 DATA_PATH = os.path.join(os.path.dirname(__file__), "..", "data", "<file>.json")

-If your folder layout changes, update the DATA_PATH in:
+Update if your folder layout changes:

 routers/bots.py → data/bots.json